-You are welcome to bring a friend or relative along to the appointment with you if you wish.
+You are welcome to bring a friend or relative along to the appointment with you if you wish - please note that we have limited seating available and they will need to sit in our outer waiting area.

 What will happen at the appointment?